Freeform Portland’s Commitment

 Steps for Resolving or Reporting Inappropriate Behavior

-Please use the following steps If you feel that another volunteer(s) has violated the Respectful
+Please use the following steps if you feel that another volunteer(s) has violated the Respectful Station Policy:

 If you feel you are in any immediate physical danger, believe a crime has been committed or require any medical assistance, contact local professional resources OR Call 911.
 If not, proceed to Step 2.